The Illusion of Insight in Reasoning Models: Methods

 \subsection{Uncertainty Measure and Intervention}

 To relate reasoning shifts to model uncertainty, we measure token-level entropy throughout each response.
 At generation step $t$, with next-token distribution $\mathbf{p}_t$, we compute Shannon entropy $H_t = -\sum_v p_t(v)\log p_t(v)$.
-For each completion, we summarize uncertainty by averaging entropy over the \texttt{<think>} and \texttt{<answer>} segments (e.g., $\bar H_{\text{think}}$ and $\bar H_{\text{ans}}$), and use these sequence-level scores in downstream analyses.
+For each completion, we summarize uncertainty by averaging entropy over the \tagtt{think} and \tagtt{answer} segments (e.g., $\bar H_{\text{think}}$ and $\bar H_{\text{ans}}$), and use these sequence-level scores in downstream analyses.

 We also study whether uncertainty can be exploited to improve performance via \emph{artificially triggered} reflection.
+In the main runs we use the standard cue ``Wait, we need to reconsider.
+Let's think this through step by step.'', further details covering this setup are discussed in App. ~\ref{app:triggered-reconsideration}.
 In a follow-up experiment, we test three semantically similar but lexically distinct reconsideration cues (C1--C3), for example: \emph{(C3) ``Wait, something is not right, we need to reconsider.
 Let’s think this through step by step.''} For each cue, we first obtain the model's baseline completion (Pass~1), then re-query the model with the same decoding parameters while appending the reconsideration cue (Pass~2).
+Cue-specific results and regressions are reported in App.~\ref{app:uncertainty-interventions}.
 We evaluate gains both overall and under an entropy gate: we split instances into \emph{high-entropy} (top 20\% within domain) and \emph{low-entropy} (bottom 80\%) buckets based on Pass~1 sequence entropy, and compare Pass~2 accuracy across buckets.
-Cue-specific results and regressions are reported in App.~\ref{app:uncertainty-interventions}.